JonathanWilbur/mueller-report/volume1.md

 reported that U.S. intelligence officials were investigating whether Page had opened private communications with senior Russian officials to discuss U.S. sanctions policy under a possible Trump administration.
 588 A campaign spokesman told Yahoo!
-News that Page had "no role" in the campaign and that the campaign was "not aware of any of his activities, past or present. " 589 On September 24, 2016, Page was formally removed from the campaign.
+News that Page had "no role" in the campaign and that the campaign was "not aware of any of his activities, past or present."
+589 On September 24, 2016, Page was formally removed from the campaign.
 590

 Although Page had been removed from the campaign, after the election he sought a